 A substantial change in financial circumstances can be a basis to change a child support obligation.
 I would need to know much more to give you a complete answer.
 You would need to bring a motion in order to lower support(unless your X agreed).
 You should talk with an atty to help you.

 I'm paying $1,800 a month in child support and then it says as additional child support the parties agree to equally share the costs of extracurricular activities above and beyond the standard schooling curriculum.
 I am wondering what that includes?
 My ex-wife is signing the kids up for voice...
 Read more »

 An agreement to share extracurricular activity expenses is an obligation that is in addition to the guideline basic, medical and childcare support order.
 Based on the information you provided, it appears you and your ex-wife agreed to equally share the cost of extracurricular activities for the...Read more »

 I was told extracurricular activities is not events such as sporting fees and piano, Girl Scouts, voice lessons.
 She is signing them up for everything and then I have to pay half in addition to the $1,800 a month I don't think that's right isn't that what the child support is for?
-If I refused to...
+If...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.